-- An Identity of Interest between exists between the buyer and seller; and/or In this case, the base developer fee on the acquisition portion of the Project shall be calculated at 2.5% instead of 5%.
-And/Or - Identity of Interest exists between the general contractor and the Owner.
-In this case, the base developer fee shall be reduced by the amount of the general contractor's overhead, as calculated in the Common Application. - Identity of Interest exists between the property manager and the Owner.
+- An Identity of Interest exists between the buyer and seller, or the property has been previously acquired by the Sponsor or an affiliate of the Sponsor.
+In this case, the base developer fee on the acquisition portion of the Project shall be calculated at 2.5% instead of 5%. - Identity of Interest exists between the general contractor and the Owner.
+In this case, the base developer fee shall be reduced by the amount of the general contractor's overhead, as calculated in the Common Application. - Identity of interest exists between the property manager and the Owner.
 In this case, the Authority reserves the right to reduce the base developer fee.